-LONDON – The recent Diamond Jubilee has given the venerable recording brand Decca a figurative Royal Warrant and imprimateur through the Andrew Lloyd Webber single “Sing” by Gary Barlow and the Commonwealth Band featuring Military Wives.
+LONDON – The recent Diamond Jubilee has given the venerable recording brand Decca a figurative Royal Warrant through the Andrew Lloyd Webber single “Sing” by Gary Barlow and the Commonwealth Band featuring Military Wives.

 In the last two decades, record brands have been largely ignored by recording companies.
 Oh, they say the brand is important, and they continue to put brand names on CDs, and continue to use brand names, but what has happened to the big recording companies is that they have each become a cacaphony of many brand names that operate as one muddled brand.
 The folks that work in the industry might associate things with a certain brand, but the public is largely left out of the mix.
 Executives go back and forth between labels, or do work for many labels, and each artist’s release is considered a one-off brand of its own.

-This is unfortunate, as the imprimateur of a record label is what gives a band, or an artist, credibility and authority.
+This is unfortunate, as the warrant of a record label is what gives a band, or an artist, credibility and authority.
 Ask any recording artist who has a contract what label they record for.
 This will be a badge of honor if they record for one of the big ones, even in an era when you theoretically don’t need a label to record songs.
 I will never forget a Richmond, Virginia musician (now adman) named Joe Nio whose band, The Seymores, produced an album for the Virgin’s indie label, Vernon Yard.
 His band practiced in our basement, and eventually won a contract.
 (Incidentally, The Seymores were named for an old shoe brand, Mr. Seymore, that was made by Stuart Weitzman’s father.)

 What was impressive about the contract was not only that he had a contract, but that it was with a label associated with Virgin Records.
 People knew that.
 It didnt matter that by this time, Virgin was part of EMI and no longer part of the Branson empire.
 It was still Virgin, and in my mind, the people that brought me Kirsty MacColl and Scritti Politti.